 AdWords Scripts can only run for 30 minutes at a time, so if you’ve got a big account, you may not be able to cover all campaigns in one go.
 That’s why the script labels the ad groups and campaigns once they’re processed: if the script times out, then you can just run it again and again, and it will always look only at ad groups it hasn’t checked before.

 The script will check the ad text you’ve given, to make sure you’re within the character limits and you don’t have too many exclamation marks, but AdWords may still refuse to make your ad because of policy violations.
 This won’t be flagged in preview runs; once you’ve run the script, you need to check the logs for messages about ads not being created.
-Note that ad groups where ads couldn’t be created won’t be labeled, because they’re still empty — so if there are problems, you can just change the ad text and run the script again.
+Note that ad groups where ads couldn’t be created won’t be labelled, because they’re still empty — so if there are problems, you can just change the ad text and run the script again.

 If you don’t want to use the same template ad everywhere, you could run the script multiple times: use the campaignNameContains to look at different campaigns each time, and change the template ETA each time to suit those campaigns.